s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 Now, in order to start the actual computation from a blueprint in `Computation a` and get the result back as a pure value `a`, we have to use the function `runComputation :: IO (Computation a) -> a` defined as follows:

 Internally it uses an `IO a` action that starts by unwrapping `Computation a` from the input `IO (Computation a)` with `comp <- x` to then launch the actual evaluation with `computation comp`.
-It then finally returns the result with `result comp`.
-Finally, in order to turn the `IO a` action into `a`, we have to use `unsafePerformIO :: IO a -> a` which is a useful function to turn `IO` actions into their pure values and is generally avoided because it can introduce severe bugs if not handled with utmost care.
+The `IO` action then returns the result with `result comp`.
+Now, in order to turn the `IO a` action into `a`, we have to use `unsafePerformIO :: IO a -> a` which allows us to unwrap the pure values
+\enquote{contained} in `IO` actions.
+Generally, the use of this function is discouraged, because it can introduce severe bugs if not handled with utmost care.
-Here its use is necessary and absolutely fine, though, since we only do evaluation inside the `IO` monad evaluation and if this were to fail, the computation would be wrong anyways.
-Also in order to force the compiler to not inline the result -- which is generally okay in pure functions but not in this case as we do not want to spawn the computation multiple times -- we protect the definition of `runComputation` with a `NOINLINE` pragma:
+Here, its use is necessary and absolutely fine, though, since we only do evaluation inside the `IO` monad and if this were to fail, the computation would be wrong anyways.
+Also in order to force the compiler to not inline the result -- which is generally okay in pure functions but not here as we do not want to spawn the computation multiple times -- we protect the definition of `runComputation` with a `NOINLINE` pragma: